Irina Khromacheva: 2019: Provisional suspension

 Khromacheva was provisionally suspended by the Tennis Integrity Unit for one month in September 2019.

-2023: Two doubles titles
+2023: Second WTA Tour doubles title

 At the Copa Colsanitas, Khromacheva won her second WTA Tour title alongside Iryna Shymanovich, for the second time at this tournament following her maiden title at the 2018 Copa Colsanitas with Dalila Jakupović.

 Partnering Panna Udvardy, she won the doubles title at the Swedish Open, defeating Eri Hozumi and Jang Su-jeong in the final.

 2024: First WTA 500 and WTA 1000 titles, top 20

 At the WTA 500 2024 Guadalajara Open, she won the doubles title with Anna Danilina, defeating Oksana Kalashnikova and Kamilla Rakhimova in the final in a champions tie-break.
 Ranked No. 30, Khromacheva also won the title at the WTA 250 2024 Thailand Open 2 with Danilina, defeating Eudice Chong and Moyuka Uchijima in the final.
 Khromacheva and Danilina won their first WTA 1000 title at the 2024 Wuhan Open, defeating Asia Muhammad and Jessica Pegula in the final.
 As a result she moved to a new career-high in the top 20 in the doubles rankings on 14 October 2024.